Programs & Events

 Women and Gender Resources offers programming that addresses a variety of relevant topics such as women in leadership, mentoring and professional development, confronting gender-bias on campus, and women in STEM.

 Women and Gender Resources sponsors many activities and programs including:

-In March, we host Women’s History Month, a time when Women and Gender Resources collaborates with many different offices and departments at Johns Hopkins, as well as invited guest speakers from around the world, to bring our community an amazing line up of events and programs.
-Check out what we have done in the past and get in touch if you wish to host a program/event in March.
+Each March we host Women’s History Month, a time when Women and Gender Resources collaborates with many different offices and departments at Johns Hopkins, as well as invited guest speakers from around the world, to bring our community an amazing line up of events and programs.
+Check out what we have done in the past and get in touch if you wish to host a program or speaker in March.